cube-soft/cube.pdf/Applications/Converter/Documents/English/Readme.md

 If the selected format is PDF, you can select the PDF version, which can be found to the right of the **Format** selection.

-The **ColorMode** item allows you to specify the color of the converted fonts, shapes, and embedded images.
+The **Color Mode** item allows you to specify the color of the converted fonts, shapes, and embedded images.
 The items that can be set are as follows:

 * **Auto**
   Preserves the colors of the print data as they are.